Lawmakers renew effort to crack down on illegal gaming machines in Missouri

 Tom Robbins, Tilley’s business partner, testified to the Senate committee on Thursday that Schatz’s bill would put Torch out of business.

-He said Torch’s machines reveal the outcome of the wager before the player moves forward, and thus, are not a game of chance.
+He said Torch’s machines reveal the outcome of the wager before the player moves forward and thus are not games of chance.

 Sen. Bill White, R-Jopin, dismissed Torch’s reasoning.